 We are passionate about our work and can easily come up with one hundred ideas of what needs to get done next.
-Our years spent working in remote locations as well as in international organisations has lead us to develop a critical mind and wanting to work always more towards more efficient solutions.
-We are currently focusing our efforts on three main projects that will materialise in the next months.
+Our years spent working in remote locations as well as in international organizations has led us to develop a critical mind and wanting to work always more towards more efficient solutions.
+We are currently focusing our efforts on three main projects that will materialize in the next months.

 Middle East DHIS 2 Academy and Conference

 eSHIFT members have been heavily active in delivering DHIS2 implementations and related activities in various settings in the Middle East.
 Lessons learned, include needs ranging from managing mobile applications, to the needs for assessments in various fragile settings, to Level 1 training needs for NGOs, especially those present in Turkey.
 There has been increasing investment in Arabic translations of the core DHIS2 and related applications.
 There has also been significant interest expressed by many parties for an academy and/or an executive conference covering regional specific strategic issues.